 It is still too early to definitively say how many individuals have experienced worsening addictions, relapsed, or developed a new substance use disorder because of COVID-19 depression and anxiety.
 However, the limited data available suggests that people with substance abuse problems may be at a higher risk of contracting the Coronavirus.
 And if they contract Coronavirus, they may also experience more severe symptoms if they get sick.

-A study funded by the National Health Institute used electronic health records to evaluate the percentage of U.S. patients who had a substance use disorder and contracted the Coronavirus.
+A study funded by the National Health Institute used electronic health records to evaluate the percentage of U.S. patients with a substance use disorder who contracted the Coronavirus.
 The results found that 10.3 percent of the study’s population had a substance abuse disorder, and those individuals accounted for 15.6 percent of COVID-19 cases.

 From a psychological perspective, people face greater challenges surrounding cravings, relapse, and substance abuse.
-With so much time alone and socially distanced, there is less ability to change one’s environment and stay connected to outside sources.
+With so much time alone and socially distanced, one cannot change one’s environment and stay connected to outside sources.
 Especially sources that promote wellness and sobriety.

 Depression and COVID-19

 In a CDC survey between July 24 and 30, 2020, adults in the U.S. reported significant negative mental health symptoms stemming from Coronavirus stress.
 Out of 5,412 adults between the ages of 18 and 24, 40 percent reported they were currently struggling with poor mental health or substance abuse.
 A total of 31 percent reported problems with anxiety and depression.
 13 percent said they had a substance abuse problem.

 Racial minorities, essential and front-line workers, and unpaid adult caregivers reported the greatest difficulties.
 Without access to community resources and outside help, people have felt abandoned and helpless in their struggles.
 The bleakness of the present and the fear of an uncertain future make it hard for someone to feel hopeful.
 It also impacts the desire to care for themselves.